-Apartment level floors are constructed with 2x4 blocking.
-Due to high shear in these floors, this blocking was added to aid in transferring load to the vertical lateral lead resisting elements such as the masonry shear walls.
+Apartment level floor diaphragms are constructed with 2x4 blocking.
+Due to high shear in these diaphragms, this blocking was added to aid in transferring load to the vertical lateral lead resisting elements such as the masonry shear walls.

 Figure 15: Floor Diaphragm for Shear Transfer (KSS)